DeiC-HPC/cotainr/doc/user_guide/conda_env.rst

 where :code:`github.com:foo/bar.git` is a private repository.

-This is fundamentally `an apptainer limitation/feature <https://stackoverflow.com/questions/65252415/use-ssh-key-of-host-during-singularity-apptainer-build>`_ and not related to `cotainr` per se.
+The need for using `ssh-agent` is fundamentally `an apptainer limitation/feature <https://stackoverflow.com/questions/65252415/use-ssh-key-of-host-during-singularity-apptainer-build>`_ and not related to `cotainr` per se.
 For this to work, the directory pointed to on the host by the :code:`SSH_AUTH_SOCK` environment variable must be bound to the container.
 If :code:`echo $SSH_AUTH_SOCK` already points to one of the directories bound by default, e.g. :code:`/tmp`, everything should work.
 Otherwise, another solution must be found, as `cotainr` does not expose directory binding from `apptainer`.